jdiamond/TradeCraft/README.txt

 create in the same folder as your server.properties folder.
 Details on the format of the file appear below.

+There is also a file called TradeCraft.properties that you can put in the same folder as your server.properties folder.
+You can set properties that configure how the plugin works in this file.
+Look inside the example file that comes with the plugin to see the properties you can set.

 Shops
 =====